wandb/docs/content/guides/models/registry/link_version.md

 weight: 5
 ---

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

-Link artifact versions to a collection to make them available to other members in your organization.
+Programmatically or interactively link artifact versions to a registry.

 When you link an artifact to a registry, this "publishes" that artifact to that registry.
 Any user that has access to that registry can access the linked artifact versions in the collection.